burhanwakhid/random-image/aurora_random_image/README.md

 Keeping everything in one repo keeps versioning atomic, makes refactors safer, and allows every package to reuse the same linting and testing pipeline.

 ---

+## Problem-solving approach

+We lean on a few principles to keep the experience smooth and maintainable:

+1. **Progressive enhancement** – ship a functional baseline first, then layer polish (animated gradients, palette-aware theming, bespoke transitions) once UX is validated.
+2. **Async isolation** – move heavy work (palette extraction, caching) off the UI isolate via `compute` or repositories so that animations stay jitter-free even on mid-tier hardware.
+3. **Deterministic state** – model UI flows through Bloc so every state has the data it needs (image, palette, error), which makes rendering predictable and testable.
+4. **Tight feedback loops** – pair UI tweaks with visual artifacts (GIFs) and regression tests, which helps reviewers understand the changes and trust the implementation.

+This process keeps the focus on user experience while giving reviewers insight into the technical reasoning behind each iteration

 ## Running the App 🚀